Underpin-WP/underpin/README.md

 1. Post Types
 1. Taxonomies
 1. Blocks
-1. Admin Pages, Admin sections, and settings fields that don't suck
+1. Admin Pages, Admin sections, and settings fields
+1. Theme menus
+1. Sidebars
+1. Admin notices

 This plugin also comes bundled with a handful of custom loaders that most plugins _need_ but WordPress doesn't _offer_ out of the box.